facebook pixel Skip to main content

 The Family Medicine Teaching Unit has 11 teachers providing training for the residents, who are family physicians that also have their own practices at the Southlake Academic Family Health Team.

-During their two year training, the residents also spend one to two months at a time working alongside Southlake physicians and staff in Hospital departments including emergency medicine, internal medicine, mental health, musculoskeletal diseases, obstetrics, paediatrics, palliative medicine and surgery, and complex medical rehabilitation.
+During their two year training, the residents also spend one to two months at a time working alongside Southlake physicians and staff in hospital departments including emergency medicine, internal medicine, mental health, musculoskeletal diseases, obstetrics, paediatrics, palliative medicine and surgery, and complex medical rehabilitation.
 Learning of these specialty competencies is a requirement in order to practice comprehensive Family Medicine.

 Since the inception of the program, Southlake and The University of Toronto have recognized residents and teaching physicians for several Achievement Awards in academics, teaching, and leadership.